mikekeith52/AllStatesForecast/user_guide.md

       - 'test_set_predictions' : list - the predicted figures from the test set evaluated with a model from the training set
       - 'test_set_ape' : list - the absolute percentage error for each period from the forecasted training set figures, evaluated with the actual test set figures
       - 'fitted_values' : list - the model's fitted values, when available. if not available, None
-  - in self.mape (dict), a key is added as the model name and the Mean Absolute Percent Error as the value
+  - in mape (dict), a key is added as the model name and the Mean Absolute Percent Error as the value
-  - in self.rmse (dict), a key is added as the model name and the Root Mean Square Error as the value
+  - in rmse (dict), a key is added as the model name and the Root Mean Square Error as the value
-  - in self.mae (dict), a key is added as the model name and the Mean Absolute Error as the value
+  - in mae (dict), a key is added as the model name and the Mean Absolute Error as the value
-  - in self.r2 (dict), a key is added as the model name and the R Squared as the value
+  - in r2 (dict), a key is added as the model name and the R Squared as the value
-  - in self.forecasts (dict), a key is added as the model name and a list of forecasted figures as the value
+  - in forecasts (dict), a key is added as the model name and a list of forecasted figures as the value
-  - in self.feature_importance (dict), a key is added to the dictionary as the model name and the value is a dataframe that gives some info about the features' prediction power
+  - in feature_importance (dict), a key is added to the dictionary as the model name and the value is a dataframe that gives some info about the features' prediction power
     - if it is an sklearn model, it will be permutation feature importance from the eli5 package (https://eli5.readthedocs.io/en/latest/blackbox/permutation_importance.html)
     - any other model, it is a dataframe with at least the names of the variables in the index, with as much summary statistical info as possible
     - if the model doesn't use external regressors, no key is added here